ways-choir-dev/ways-choir-dev.gitlhub.io/content/events/20180412-total-choral.de.md

 type: event

 ---
-WAYS - With All Your Senses - with Gunars Kalnins
+WAYS - With All Your Senses - mit Gunars Kalnins

 beim <a href="http://www.totalchoral.de" target="_blank">TOTAL CHORAL Pop/Jazz-Chor-Festival</a>.